George Harmon Coxe

 George Harmon Coxe (April 23, 1901 – January 31, 1984) was an American writer of crime fiction.
-He is perhaps best known for his series featuring crime scene photographer Jack "Flashgun" Casey, which became a popular radio show airing through to the 1940s.
+He created the series featuring crime scene photographer Jack "Flashgun" Casey, which became a popular radio show airing through to the 1940s.

 Early years

 Coxe grew up in Olean, New York, where he was born, and Elmira, New York.
 He graduated from Elmira Free Academy, then attended Cornell and Purdue for one year each and then worked for newspapers in New York, Florida, and California.
 After working for a printer for five years, he became a full-time writer.

 Overview

 Coxe started writing around 1922, initially working as a newspaperman and penning stories for nickel-and-dime pulp fiction publications.
 To maximize his earnings, he originally wrote in many genres, including romance and adventure stories.
 But he was especially fond of crime fiction and soon made it his specialty.
 He wrote his first book in 1935.

 His series characters in the mystery genre are Jack "Flashgun" Casey, Kent Murdock, Leon Morley, Sam Crombie, Max Hale and Jack Fenner.
 Casey and Murdock are both detectives and photographers.
 Coxe wrote a total of 63 novels, the last being published in 1975.
 He was associated with MGM as a writer.

 Married to Elizabeth Fowler in 1929, Coxe had two children.

 He was named a Grand Master in 1964 by the Mystery Writers of America.
 He had been elected the group's national president by acclamation in 1952.